wandb/docs/docs/guides/hosting/privacy-settings.md

 * Enforce invitation control
     * Enable this option to prevent non-admins from inviting members to any team
 * Enforce report sharing control
-    * Enable this option to disable public sharing of reports in private projects and deactivate existing magic links
+    * Enable this option to turn off public sharing of reports in private projects and deactivate existing magic links
 * Enforce team self joining restrictions
     * Enable this option to restrict users with matching organization email domain from self-joining any team
     * This setting is applicable only to [SaaS Cloud](./hosting-options/saas_cloud.md).
 It's not available in [Dedicated Cloud](./hosting-options/dedicated_cloud.md) or [Self-managed](./hosting-options/self-managed.md) instances.